×

 Legal Advisory:

 Always consult legal professionals or property lawyers to double-check the stamp duty calculation, applicable charges, and compliance requirements.
-This will minimize the risk of disputes or legal complications later.
+This will minimise the risk of disputes or legal complications later.

 Documentation: